-WELCOME to my Book Blog where I escape into the world of books and write "honest" book reviews, Book Spotlights/Cover Reveals/Guest Posts/Author Interviews and more!
+WELCOME to my Book Blog where I escape into the world of books and write "honest" book reviews, Giveaways/Cover Reveals/Guest Posts/Author Interviews and more!

 I do not review other genres than these listed Enjoy GREAT books with me!